takafumihoriuchi/course_ComputationalIntelligence/README.md

 # course_ComputationalIntelligence
 This repositry gives an overview of Computational Intelligence, which can also be called as Artificial Intelligence, or AI for short.
-Note that the notes are basically written in Japanese.
+Note that the READMEs in each directory and comments in codes are basically written in Japanese.

 ## table of contents